Not getting sound from Duet

 Guitars, Basses, Keyboards, Hi-Z Mics that have 1/4" cables, such as harmonica mics:

 • Connect your Instrument using only a 1/4" instrument cable to the 1/4" input 1 or 2 of Duet's breakout cable.
-Make sure you're plugging into one of the input connectors (the fat ones that are dual XLR and 1/4") and not the 1/4" output connectors.
+If using Duet2 or Duet for iPad & Mac, make sure you're plugging into one of the input connectors (the fat ones that are dual XLR and 1/4") and not the 1/4" output connectors.
+Duet 3 will have separate 1/4" connectors for its Instrument inputs- make sure not to use the output ones.

-• Launch 'Apogee Maestro' from your Applications folder, go to the 'Input' tab and 'Analog Level' drop-down menu for whichever input you're using to 'Instrument'.
+• Launch 'Apogee Maestro 2' or 'Apogee Control 2' (whichever one you're using) from your Applications folder, locate the input channels, select the 'Analog Level' drop-down menu for whichever input you're using and confirm it's set to 'Instrument'.

 • Gradually bring the input level in Maestro up until you get a good level from your input source.
 Make sure the meter isn't going into the red.